 - France: Sauvignon Blanc is arguably best when grown in the Loire Valley.
 The cool climate produces fruity, tart wine with lively acidity.

-- New Zealand: Marlborough’s cool climate Chardonnays are concentrated, complex, and effortlessly balanced.
+- New Zealand: Marlborough’s cool climate Sauvignon Blanc are concentrated, complex, and effortlessly balanced.
 More citrus focused than big and tropical, the pristine fruit shines with careful use of oak.